Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 If we look closely we can see that the decryption of the flag is independent from the `happychance` password.
 So the functions for promping and verifying that password can be removed.
 As well as the greeting.
-Lets also remove the sys module and the unnecessary last call to `sys.exit`.
+Let's also remove the sys module and the unnecessary last call to `sys.exit`.

 Then we have this
 ```python